emanuel-roth/CPoly/README.md

 </p>

-*CPoly* is a *SageMath* package that adds combinatorial functions to *QuiverTools* to calculate symplectic leaves of quiver varieties.
-It adds on to the *QuiverTools* package written by Pieter Belmans, Hans Franzen and Gianni Petrella, as seen [here](https://sage.quiver.tools/) and [here](https://github.com/QuiverTools/QuiverTools).
-The website is hosted [here](https://github.com/QuiverCombinatoricsTools/quivercombinatoricstools.github.io).
+*CPoly* is a *SageMath* package that adds functionality for complementary polyhedra, calculating their stability conditions, numerical invariants, degrees, and special facets as well as Jordan-Hölder facets.
+This is based on Kai Behrend's paper on [Semi-stability for reductive group schemes](https://link.springer.com/article/10.1007/BF01446630), and the author's paper on [Jordan-Hölder theory for complementary polyhedra and moduli of parahoric Higgs torsors](https://arxiv.org/abs/2609.17231).

 # Author